ohodovaniuk/parsephonenumbers/README.md

 node server.js
 ```
 Now you should be able to access the API thorugh the browser.
 The server runs on localhost:8000.
-For testing or editing i recommend you to download the PhpStorm.
-It is interactive and overall much better coding tool to use.
+For testing and editing i recommend you to download the PhpStorm.
+It is interactive and overall much better development tool to use.

 ## How to use
-You need to open a browser/Postman to make the GET and POST requests.
+Open a browser/Postman to make the GET and POST requests.

 First lets do a GET request using the link below:
 ```